 The Boundary Commission is reviewing the boundaries of the local Government Wards in Sutton prior to the next local elections in 2022.
-This is your chance to write to the Commission if you do not think the boundaries are right.
+You can write to the Commission if you think the boundaries are not right.

 The Ward runs from Sutton station in the north to Devonshire Road in the south, Banstead Road South in the east, Overton Road in the west.
 It is mostly a Ward of residential roads with three schools, one small park, three places of worship, split into three parts by Langley Park Road and Brighton Road running north-south.
 Should the boundaries change?